 Our 3D Animation, Game Art and VFX postgraduate programmes are also eligible for a BAFTA UK Scholarship Programme.

-You’ll graduate with a postgraduate qualification and a killer portfolio put together with advice from tutors and industry professionals.
+You’ll graduate with a postgraduate qualification, strong creative, technical and soft skills, including collaboration and communication, and a killer portfolio put together with advice from tutors and industry professionals.
 Ready to apply to start your career in the industry!

-Our students have gone to work as both specialist and generalist artists in creative studios, across films, TV, games and visual effects.
-Read some of our Escapee success stories.
+Our students have gone to work in many areas of the industry, including 3D animation for films, TV, games and visual effects, at companies including Pixar, Blue Zoo and Framestore.
+Read some of our animation Escapee success stories.

 Check out our Careers Guide for more information about career opportunities and progression routes.

 The assessment methods employed in this programme have been developed to mirror industry practice as far as possible.
 We balance feedback from tutors and industry experts.
 It is crucial that, as a student, you learn how to accept and work with feedback from your superiors and peers, as this will be the norm when you work in industry.
 You also need to develop a keen self-critical eye, to be able to step back from your work and see what you could improve, and to have the ability to look at yourself and your working practices and make changes where necessary.

 This is one of the most important aspects of your work.
 You will receive regular feedback from your tutor, studio assistants and peers during your modules.
 This will often be oral feedback on your work, sometimes on a one-to-one basis, sometimes in a group feedback session or daily.
 All of this should help you build on your strengths and develop your skills as you progress through the course.